Sam-Rowe/GitHub-Copilot-large-scale-code-change/STYLE_GUIDE.md

 ## Terminology Consistency

-- GitHub Copilot (first use per chapter), thereafter: Copilot.
+- GitHub Copilot should always be GitHub Copilot.
 - Large-scale (hyphenated when adjectival: "large-scale change"; otherwise: "at large scale").
 - Codebase (one word).
 - AI-assisted development (hyphenated when before noun).